C6–C7 Facet Joint Arthritis

 Blood Supply

-Arterial blood reaches the C6–C7 facet from the posterior spinal branches of the segmental spinal arteries (branches of the vertebral, ascending cervical, and costocervical trunk arteries).
-Small veins drain into the internal vertebral venous plexus, then into larger vertebral and segmental veins Home.
+Arterial blood reaches the C6–C7 facet from the posterior spinal branches of the segmental spinal (branches of the vertebral, ascending cervical, and costocervical trunk arteries).
+Small drain into the internal vertebral venous plexus, then into larger vertebral and segmental veins Home.

 Nerve Supply

 Each C6–C7 facet receives sensory fibers primarily from the medial branches of the dorsal (posterior) rami of the C6 and C7 spinal nerves.
-In some people, tiny direct facet branches also supply the joint capsule Wheeless’ Textbook of Orthopaedics; PMC.
+In some people, tiny direct facet branches also supply the Wheeless’ Textbook of Orthopaedics; PMC.

 Functions